MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

  5. The observed received data rates of competing non-multicast traffic.

  6. The loss rate for subscribed multicast channels, when available.
-    The loss rate is only sometimes observable at a CB node; for example, when using AMBI {{I-D.draft-ietf-mboned-ambi-00}}, or when the data stream carries a protocol that is known to the CB node by some out of band means, and whose traffic can be monitored for loss.
+    The loss rate is only sometimes observable at a CB node; for example, when using AMBI {{I-D.draft-ietf-mboned-ambi}}, or when the data stream carries a protocol that is known to the CB node by some out of band means, and whose traffic can be monitored for loss.
     When available, the loss rates may be used.

 Note that any on-path router can behave as a CB node, even though there may be other CB nodes downstream or upstream covering the same data streams.